 Finally, facial paralysis is a medical condition that cannot be avoided or prevented.
-At the same time, facial paralysis does not define a person; comparatively, people can choose how to define themselves.
-If facial paralysis occurs, people should do their best to cope with the condition.
+At the same time, facial paralysis does not define a person; people can choose how to define themselves.
+If facial paralysis occurs, people should do their best to educate themselves, explore their options, and find support in order to better cope with their condition.
 With this approach, they can show others that facial paralysis may limit their facial muscle movements, but it does not affect their ability to enjoy life.

 Smiles, frowns, and other facial expressions tell a story without words.
-Facial expressions are simple yet meaningful since they help people share their feelings.
-In many instances, facial expressions can even help transform an ordinary conversation into a memorable one.
+Facial expressions are simple yet meaningful communication tools that allow people share their feelings and can even help transform an ordinary conversation into a memorable one.

 Facial paralysis patients may struggle to produce facial expressions.
-In some cases, Bell’s palsy or other forms of facial paralysis limit facial muscle movement.
-The result: facial paralysis patients experience simultaneously cannot produce facial expressions and experience emotional, social, and psychological side effects.
+In some cases, Bell’s palsy or other forms of facial paralysis can limit facial muscle movement and possibly reduce the patients’ ability to identify emotive expressions in others.
+Further, it can produce a simultaneous experience of interpersonal and intrapersonal obstacles that result in emotional, social, and psychological side effects for the patient.

-The Facial Paralysis Institute is committed to raising awareness of facial paralysis.
+The Facial Paralysis Institute in Beverly Hills is committed to raising awareness of facial paralysis.
 Dr. Babak Azizzadeh is a globally recognized facial plastic and reconstructive surgeon, and he can evaluate a facial paralysis patient and determine a safe, effective way to address their symptoms.
-He can also provide a personalized treatment program to help a facial paralysis patient regain the ability to make natural facial expressions.
+He can also provide personalized treatment programs to help facial paralysis patients better their ability to make natural facial expressions.

 Dr. Azizzadeh is happy to discuss facial paralysis treatment options.
-To learn more or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.
+To learn more or to schedule an in-person or virtual consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.